Tresjs/tres/docs/examples/shaders.md

 ## Setting up the scene (optional)

-We import all the modules that we need, for comfort we can use the orbit-controls from cientos, [look here to see how](/examples/orbit-controls).
+We import all the modules that we need.
+To make it more convenient we will import and use the orbit-controls from cientos, [look here to see how](/examples/orbit-controls).

 Now, let's put our camera in the `[11,11,11]` position.